 In summary, the critical DE features that enable the full electrification of buildings without upgrading the existing primary or secondary distribution are:

-- ability to run skinny cables that deliver high levels of power without the need for conduit and permits;
+- the ability to run skinny cables that deliver high levels of power without the need for conduit and permits;

 - the integration of data and enabling the precise management of each Watt of power distribution to each appliance.